 - Volume 78 (ACE ‘08), Simon Hamilton and Margaret Hamilton (Eds.), Vol. 78.
 Australian Computer Society, Inc., Darlinghurst, Australia, Australia, 155-161.

 Semester Long Project: This courses revolves around a semester long project.
-All of you learning and therefore grades center on this one task.
+All of your learning and therefore grades center on this one task.
 As such, this course does not operate like a standard lecture course.
-In fact, apart from some short discussions at the beginning of each class, there will be no lectures.
+In fact, apart from some short discussions at the beginning of some classes, there will be no lectures.
 It is a team project, but wherever possible, you will be graded individually.
 Your success in this course depends on your ability to work well with team members inside and outside of class.
 Course time will not be used to teach you new technology as this will be specific to your project.
-This course tries to mimic a real-world Scrum development team.
+This course tries to mimic a real-world software/date development team.
 You can picture yourself as junior developers or data scientists because at this point, well, you are (assuming you pass this course :).
-You can picture me as your instructor/boss.
+You can picture me as your instructor/CTO.
 Most of the in class time is needed to execute the standup portion of Agile development leaving almost no time for introducing new material.
 Good thing you’ve had approximately 4 years of new material getting you ready for this course.
 I will be available digitally and during office hours, and because I like all things nerdy, I will happily try to help with whatever technology your project demands.
 But you and your team are ultimately responsible for the success of your project.

 Industry Partners/Representatives: Each team will work with an industry partner on a real project of importance to their company.
 Each company will provide feedback on your performance that will not be used in your grade in any direct way, but it will be used to corroborate my own observations.